telerik/blazor-docs/components/upload/overview.md

 Both action methods should accept `POST` requests.
 Correct request routing depends on the application.

-The controller class below assumes that the project name and namespace is `TelerikBlazorUpload`, and the `UploadController.cs` file is in a `Controllers` folder.
-Adjust those if necessary.
+The `UploadController` class below assumes that the project name and namespace is `TelerikBlazorUpload`.

 Make sure to enable controller routing in the app startup file (`Program.cs`).
 In this case, `app.MapDefaultControllerRoute();` is all that's needed.